 No matter which term you choose, CAS technology continues to be particularly useful in addressing two problems: the long-term retention of content for compliance and/or regulatory purposes, and the archiving of massive amounts of records, images or other information that rarely (if ever) change.

 One reason CAS is so effective is its use of a hashing algorithm to assign a unique identifier, or digital fingerprint, to each stored object.
 That process, coupled with storage best practices, ensures that whatever goes into the system is exactly what comes out.
 If a data element changes, it receives a new unique identifier, aka content address.
 The stored object's physical location doesn't matter.

 "CAS is not necessarily a category of storage, like SAN or NAS.
 It is a mechanism which allows you to do a number of things much more efficiently than would be possible using traditional techniques like file systems," says Paul Carpentier, chief technology officer at Caringo, Inc., a provider of content storage software.
-Carpentier developed CAS technology for Belgian software company FilePool BV, before the company was acquired by EMC in 2001 and its data archiving software became the forerunner
+Carpentier developed CAS technology for Belgian software company FilePool NV, before the company was acquired by EMC in 2001 and its data archiving software became the forerunner for Centera.

 A classic case for CAS is e-mail archiving.
 For instance, East Carolina University chose its CAS system over regular storage array disks after tests showed its IT department would need 60 man-hours to recover a year's worth of messages for any given employee with its existing backup system.
 Making matters worse, the existing backup process didn't ensure full recovery, since e-mails might have been deleted before the backups were performed.